Searching for Exotrojans in Pulsar Systems: Methods

 \subsection{Conjunction Inconsistency}

-The reflex motion of the pulsar due to the orbit of its companions is fully consistent with the replacement of the dominant companion and exotrojan with a single effective object (\citealt{leleu_theory_alphamethod_2017}; see Figure~\ref{fig:conjunction}).
-If the time of the dominant companion's furthest (closest) approach to Earth---known as superior (inferior) conjunction---can be measured directly through optical band data, then this time, $T_{\rm o,s}$ ($T_{\rm o,i}$), can be compared to the conjunction time as predicted by the pulsar's reflex motion, $T_{\rm r,s}$ ($T_{\rm r,i}$).
-Given how \citet{lange2001precision} define $T_{\rm asc}$, radio pulsar timing predicts superior and inferior conjunctions to occur at $T_{\rm r,s} = T_{\rm asc} - P_{\rm b}/4$ and $T_{\rm r,i} = T_{\rm asc} + P_{\rm b}/4$, respectively, where we ignore $\mathcal{O}(e_{\rm o})$ effects. $P_{\rm b}$ is the binary orbital period and $T_{\rm asc}$ is the time of the ascending node as defined in \citet{lange2001precision}. \citet{ford_observational_2006} show that any discrepancy in $T_{\rm o,s}$ and $T_{\rm r,s}$ (or $T_{\rm o,i}$ and $T_{\rm r,i}$) could indicate the presence of an exotrojan with the time difference directly mapped from the exotrojan mass:
+Let $T_{\rm o,s}$ and $T_{\rm o,i}$ be the times of superior and inferior conjunction, respectively, as measured through optical band data, and let $T_{\rm r,s}$ and $T_{\rm r,i}$ be the same as measured by the TOA-determined pulsar reflex motion.
+Given how \citet{lange2001precision} define $T_{\rm asc}$, radio pulsar timing predicts superior and inferior conjunctions to occur at $T_{\rm r,s} = T_{\rm asc} - P_{\rm b}/4$ and $T_{\rm r,i} = T_{\rm asc} + P_{\rm b}/4$, respectively, where we ignore orbital eccentricity ($e_{\rm o}$) effects. $P_{\rm b}$ is the binary orbital period and $T_{\rm asc}$ is the time of the ascending node as defined in \citet{lange2001precision}.
+We ignore $\mathcal{O}(e_{\rm o})$ effects throughout this study, because the highest orbital eccentricity of the pulsars studied is of the order $10^{-4}$. \citet{ford_observational_2006} show that any discrepancy in $T_{\rm o,s}$ and $T_{\rm r,s}$ (or $T_{\rm o,i}$ and $T_{\rm r,i}$) could indicate the presence of an exotrojan with the time difference directly mapped from the exotrojan mass:

 where $\Delta t = T_{\rm o,s} - T_{\rm r,s}$ and $\Delta m_{\rm T}$ is the mass difference between the $L_4$ and $L_5$ Lagrange points.
-Here, we ignore the $\mathcal{O}(e_{\rm o})$ term.
+Here, again, we ignore the $\mathcal{O}(e_{\rm o})$ term.
 Therefore, Trojans present in both points will partially cancel their measurable effects.
 We use this method to rule out a high-mass Trojan in the PSR~J1641+8049 system (see Section~\ref{sec:results_conjunction}) by incorporating its superior conjunction measurements (Section~\ref{sec:optical_data}).
-We note that this method is inclination independent due to the orbital period and the time delay being inclination independent.
+We note that this method is inclination independent due to the orbital period and the time delay both being inclination independent.